lyronctk/treasure-house/README.md

 7. [optional] Store spent leaves in a Merkle tree.
 Managers need to submit Merkle exclusion proofs.
 8. [optional] Write a ledger VM to support proof generation.

+### To revisit: C++ witness generation
+- snarkjs doesn't support yet since circom_runtime only works with wasm
+- plan to execute cpp executable directly via node's exec(), then use groth16prove() instead of groth16FullProve()
+- running into issues at the linking step with `make` for verif-manager_cpp, might be an issue with gmp on my machine installed as 64 bit while fr_asm.o uses 32 bit